peterhinch/micropython-font-to-py/writer/WRITER.md

 ### 2.2.2 Constructor

-This takes the same args as the `Writer` constructor:
+This takes the following args:
  1. `device` The hardware device driver instance for the screen in use.
  2. `font` A Python font instance.
+ 3. `fgcolor=None` Foreground color.
+If `None` a monochrome display is assumed.
+ 4. `bgcolor=None` Background color.
+If `None` a monochrome display is assumed.
- 3. `verbose=True` If `True` the constructor emits console printout.
+ 5. `verbose=True` If `True` the constructor emits console printout.

 ### 2.2.3 Methods

 All methods of the base class are supported.
 Additional method:
  1. `setcolor` Args: `fgcolor=None`, `bgcolor=None`.
 Sets the foreground and
  background colors.
-If either is `None` that value is left unchanged.
-Initial constructor defaults are 1 and 0 for monochrome displays.
+If one is `None` that value is left unchanged.
+If both are `None` the constructor defaults are restored.
+Constructor defaults are 1 and 0 for monochrome displays (`Writer`).
 Returns foreground and background color values.

 The `printstring` method works as per the base class except that the string is rendered in foreground color on background color (or reversed if `invert` is `True`).

-# 3. Label and Field classes
+# 3. The writer_gui module

+This supports user interface objects whose text components are drawn using the `Writer` or `CWriter` classes.
+Upside down rendering is not supported: attempts to specify it will produce unexpected results.

-These support applications where text is to be rendered at specific screen locations.
-These classes change the text insertion point as required and are therefore not intended for use with the writer's `printstring` method.
+The objects are drawn at specific locations on screen and are incompatible with the display of scrolling text: they are therefore not intended for use with the writer's `printstring` method.

 ## 3.1 The Label class

-This renders a fixed text string to a defined screen location.
+This supports applications where text is to be rendered at specific screen locations.

+Text can be static or dynamic.
+In the case of dynamic text the background is cleared to ensure that short strings can cleanly replace longer ones.

+Labels can be displayed with an optional single pixel border.

+Colors are handled flexibly.
+By default the colors used are those of the `Writer` instance, however they can be changed dynamically, for example to warn of overrange values.

 Constructor args:
  1. `writer` The `Writer` instance (font and screen) to use.
  2. `row` Location on screen.
  3. `col`
- 4. `text` Text to display
+ 4. `text` If a string is passed it is displayed: typically used for static text.
+If an integer is passed it is interpreted as the maximum text length in pixels; typically obtained from `writer.stringlen('-99.99')`.
+Nothing is dsplayed until `.value()` is called.
+Intended for dynamic text fields.
  5. `invert=False` Display in inverted or normal style.
+ 6. `fgcolor=None` Optionally override the `Writer` colors.
+ 7. `bgcolor=None`
+ 8. `bordercolor=False` If `False` no border is displayed.
+If `None` a border is shown in the `Writer` forgeround color.
+If a color is passed, it is used.

 The constructor displays the string at the required location.

-Method:
- 1. `show` No args.
-For future use.

-## 3.2 The Field class

-Constructor args:
- 1. `writer` The `Writer` instance (font and screen) to use.
- 2. `row` Location on screen.
- 3. `col`
- 4. `max_text` Defines the longest text string the field must display.
-Can either be an integer number of pixels or a text string.
-In the latter case the length of the string in pixels is calculated and stored.
- 5. `border=False` Optional sigle pixel border around text.

-The constructor does not cause anything to be displayed.
-The location of a field is that of the top left hand corner of its text contents.
-If a border is drawn, it extends in all directions beyond the text size by two pixels.

 Methods:
- 1. `value` Args `text`, `invert=False`.
-Causes the text to be displayed in normal or inverted style.
+ 1. `value` Redraws the label.
+This takes the following args:
+  1. `text=None` The text to display.
+If `None` displays last value.
+  2. ` invert=False` If true, show inverse text.
+  3. `fgcolor=None` Foreground color: if `None` the `Writer` default is used.
+  4. `bgcolor=None` Background color, as per foreground.
+  5. `bordercolor=None` As per above except that if `False` is passed, no border is displayed.
+This clears a previously drawn border.
+ Returns the current text string.
  2. `show` No args.
-For future use.
+(Re)draws the label.
+For future/subclass use.

 # 4. Notes